DoubleCouponDay/Chunkus/README.md

 ---

-You can easily build all components by executing the build script.
+You can easily build all components by executing the build script build_cpart_cpppart.(sh/bat) .
 It must be executed from the root directory.
 (Not currently working)

 ## Building the Rust code